Dozor-B: Protection

 The armoured hull of the personnel carrier provides protection of the crew, troops, and internal equipment against small arms fire, anti-tank mines, and effects of the mass destruction weapons.

 The hull is made of armour and provides protection against 7.62 mm armour-piercing bullets.
 The bottom of the armoured personnel carrier is made of armour steel in a cylindrical shape and provides protection against mines.
 The armoured glass installed on the armoured personnel carrier provides protection that is identical to the protection provided by the main armour of the vehicle.

 The design of the hull makes it possible to install additional protection array in the form of removable components that will provide protection against larger calibre bullets and more powerful mines.

 The vehicle is fitted with a filtering and ventilating unit, which is intended to purify the ambient air in order to remove toxic agents, radioactive dust, and biological warfare aerosols; to feed the purified air into the crew compartment; to create overpressure in the crew compartment; and to remove firing powder gases from the crew compartment.

 Armament

-The main armament is a 12.7 remote-controlled anti-aircraft NSVT machine gun that can be elevated within a range of - 3° to +68° and traversed through a full 360°.
+The main armament is a 12.7 mm remote-controlled anti-aircraft NSVT machine gun that can be elevated within a range of - 3° to +68° and traversed through a full 360°.
 The machine gun is fitted with a PZU-7 optical monocular periscopic sight, which provides a magnification of 1.2 and a field of view of 50°.